Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

 | Wasted compute | 54.5 % | 37.0 % | −17.5 pp |
 | Overall cache hit | 45.5 % | 63.0 % | +17.5 pp |

 The commits clearly do something.
 But they leave a **25 percentage-point gap between treatment and the theoretical perfect router** (≈ 13 %, the unavoidable cost of first-time prefix prefill across 128 unique conversations).
-For a clean win we need to close that gap.
-Read on.

 ---